lonnyj/webp-imageio/README.md

 - The WebP reader and writer can be used like any other Image I/O reader and writer.

 # Compiling

+## Maven
+- Run 'mvn clean install'
+- The build will automatically download libwebp and compile it into the JNI library

+## CMake
 - Install CMake 2.8 or newer.
 CMake can be downloaded from www.cmake.org or installed using your systems package manager.
-- Download [libwebp 0.4.1](http://downloads.webmproject.org/releases/webp/libwebp-0.4.1.tar.gz) and extract it into the project directory
+- Download [libwebp 0.4.2](http://downloads.webmproject.org/releases/webp/libwebp-0.4.2.tar.gz) and extract it into the project's directory
 - Run 'cmake .' in the root of directory of the project to generate the build scripts for your system.
 - Build the project using the generated build scripts.
 - The build scripts will generate a number of binaries